koxudaxi/datamodel-code-generator/README.md

 See [documentation](https://koxudaxi.github.io/datamodel-code-generator) for more details.

-## Supported file formats
+## Supported source types
-- OpenAPI 3 (yaml/json)
+- OpenAPI 3 (YAML/JSON)
-- JsonSchema
+- JSON Schema
-- Json/Yaml Data (it will be converted to JsonSchema)
+- JSON/YAML Data (it will be converted to JSON Schema)

 ## Implemented list
 ### OpenAPI 3 and JsonSchema